 ASHA Convention is right around the corner.
-I am super excited, yet feel pressure to accomplish a lot in a little time.
-I want to get as many CEU’s as possible, visit the Exhibit Hall, enjoy my time in Los Angeles and catch up with old friends from graduate school.
+Are you super excited, yet feel pressure to accomplish a lot in a little time?
+There is so much to do!
+Get as many CEU’s as possible, visit the Exhibit Hall, enjoy your time in a new city, and catch up with old friends from graduate school.

 Here are my top tips and pieces of advice to maximize your time and thrive at ASHA.

 1. Plan Your ASHA Convention Schedule In Advance

 ASHA has announced the schedule of events and has mailed out a helpful Pocket Planner with the schedule in it.
 Look at the schedule now and decide which seminars and courses are most important to attend.
 Highlight and rank the sessions that you want to attend.

 Personally, I select between 3-5 seminars that look the most interesting and beneficial to me.
 I make it my priority to attend those courses.
 After that, I am more flexible with my time.
 I have found it very helpful to go through the schedule ahead of time and know my priorities before I arrive.
 That way, when I get there, I don’t need to make difficult decisions.
 I can execute my plan and enjoy my time.

 The Exhibit Hall can be like a black hole of time that sucks you in.
 It is very easy to walk into that room and lose all sense of time.
 I recommend blocking out a section of time that you commit to being in the Exhibit Hall.
 If you allow your time there to be endless, you could very well spend your entire day in the Exhibit Hall.